CentraleNantesRobotics/baxter_common_ros2/baxter_bridge/README.md

 By default the bridge only forwards a selection of usual topics (joint command, joint states, range sensors).
 The others are forwarded dynamically when suitable.
 It will display on Baxter's screen who is publishing on which topic.

+## Compile dependencies

+To compile the ROS 1 part, at least the several ROS 1 packages have to be installed:

+- roscpp
+- rosconsole
+- roscpp_serialization
+- rostime xmlrpcpp

+They can be installed through the OSRF repos (Noetic) or the Debian ones.

 ## Compile options

 By default the robot can only be controlled in `POSITION` or `VELOCITY` mode.
 This allows in particular the embedded auto-collision avoidance.
 In practice, `JointCommand` messages using another mode (`EFFORT` or `RAW_POSITION`) will be changed into `VELOCITY`.